techgrounds/techgrounds-anj-dtmr/000_cloud_project/v1.0/Documentation/06_infrastructure_architecture.md

 - [x] Connect all the resources, using NIC, to the vnet of both servers.
 - [x] Understand the need of a public IP for the web server must.
 - [x] Deploy a Key Vault.
+- [x] Use Github Release to tag the v1.0.

 For the v1.0 **requirements** I was NOT able to: